José Arastey: Career

 In 2018, after a brief period in charge of CF Atlético Moncadense, Arastey moved to Envigado permanently, initially as a manager of the under-20 squad.
 In September 2019, he was named interim manager of the latter's main squad, being definitely appointed manager in December.
+He remained as manager of Envigado until 24 March 2021, when he left the club on a mutual agreement.

+Arastey returned to Colombia in July 2023, being appointed as manager of the under-20 squad at Deportes Tolima.
+On 7 September, he was named caretaker manager of Deportes Tolima's first team following the resignation of Juan Cruz Real.